scottksmith95/CSharp.Geeklist/README.markdown

 Warnings
 --------

-- The Geeklist API is beta and under active development.
+- The Geeklist API is live but has bugs with Links.
+Links are implemented but commented out.
+Use at your own risk.
-- The wrapper currently points to the sandbox for development and testing.
-- Jason Chapel has informed me Activities will recieve a major overhaul.